vdwees/vdwees.github.io/content/post/vw-dune-buggy.md

     caption="My sister learning to drive.
 Teaching her in this indestructable vehicle is how my dad recuperated his investment." alt="A young girl trying to drive."
 >}}

+{{< figure
+    src="/images/dune-buggy-back.jpeg"
+    caption="The dune buggy from another angle.
+Diagnosing engine issues was only a matter of walking around to the back." alt="Looking at the dune buggy from the back.
+The engine is exposed."
+>}}

+{{< figure
+    src="/images/dune-buggy-beach.jpeg"
+    caption="The best place to drive it was on the unpaved back roads going down to the beach.
+Lots of nice hills and curves, with the occasional mud puddle." alt="Riding on a dirt road.
+Passenger has their hands in the air like on a roler coaster."
+>}}